derpt34/GroupmeBot/README.md

 - /end quiz
 - /score

-*Special note that trivia and polling cannot run at the same time.

 To get the bot up and running follow the tutorial [here](https://github.com/groupme/bot-tutorial-nodejs).
 With the exception you use this project file instead.